anibalsande/Group5-UDC-Seneca/README.md

 </details>
 <details>
     <summary>How does the LRM App analyze data and make predictions?</summary>
     Using information from you and the power of artificial intelligence, the LRM App creates and visualizes simple and multiple linear regression models.
-These linear regression models let you analyze historical data patterns and from them predict future data patterns.
+These linear regression models let you analyze historical data patterns and use them to predict future data patterns.
 </details>
 <details>
     <summary>What is artifical intelligence?</summary>